 Fun fact: it took more than 5 decades to build the basilica with several delays across the years, including the dome collapsing.

-2022 Danube cruises are on sale now!
-Click here to start planning your dream holiday today.
+Click here to start planning your dream Danube river cruise holiday today.